jtydhr88/ComfyUI-mesh2motion/README.md

 Not every workflow is best served by an in-node iframe — sometimes you just want the full editor on top of the graph to sketch a pose or grab a reference render.
-The plugin exposes two entry points that open Mesh2Motion as a modal over ComfyUI instead of embedded inside a node:
+Window mode opens Mesh2Motion as a modal dialog over ComfyUI and, on close, pushes the result back into a ComfyUI node as if you had uploaded it yourself.
+It doesn't add anything to the workflow graph — it's a one-shot editor interaction.

+### Entry points

 - **Top-menu `Mesh2Motion` button.** Appended to the ComfyUI menu's settings group.
-Opens the Explore page; "Save Image" pushes a PNG into the first `LoadImage` node on the graph.
+Opens the Explore page.
-- **Right-click "Open in Mesh2Motion".**
+- **Right-click → "Open in Mesh2Motion".**
-  - On `LoadImage`: opens Explore; saved image lands back on the originating node.
+  - On `LoadImage`: opens the Explore page.
+Image saved from the dialog lands back on this node.
   - On `Load3D` / `Preview3D` / `SaveGLB` (and any other node whose
-    widget looks like it's holding a `.glb` / `.gltf` / `.fbx` / `.obj`): opens the Create flow pre-loaded with that node's model.
-Edit skeleton, bind pose, export; the saved GLB is injected back into the node.
+    widget is holding a `.glb` / `.gltf` / `.fbx` / `.obj`): opens the Create page pre-loaded with that node's model.

+### Dialog chrome

+The header of the modal has four things:

+- **Title** — shows whether you're in Explore or Create.
+- **Status line** — loading/export progress and error messages.
+- **Save Image** — triggers an image export (Explore flow).
+- **Save Model** — triggers a GLB export (Create flow).
+- **✕** — close without saving.
+Clicking the dimmed area around the modal has the same effect.

+### Explore flow: rig + animation → image back to LoadImage

+1. Open the dialog from the top-menu `Mesh2Motion` button, or by right-clicking a `LoadImage` node.
+2. Pick a character rig from the left-side model list (Human, Fox, Bird, Dragon).
+3. Pick an animation from the right-side list.
+The playback bar at the bottom lets you scrub to any frame.
+4. Position the camera with the mouse (left-drag = orbit, right-drag = pan, wheel = zoom).
+5. Click **Save Image**.
+A crop overlay opens inside the iframe — drag the crop box / resize to frame your shot, then confirm.
+6. The PNG is uploaded into ComfyUI's `input/mesh2motion/` folder, and its path is written into the originating `LoadImage` widget (or the first `LoadImage` on the graph, if you opened the dialog from the top-menu button).
+The node's preview thumbnail refreshes immediately.

+### Create flow: rig a 3D model → GLB back to the source node

+1. Right-click a node holding a 3D model (`Load3D`, `Preview3D`,
+   `SaveGLB`, or any node whose widget value ends in `.glb` / `.gltf` / `.fbx` / `.obj`).
+2. The dialog opens on the Create page with your model pre-loaded.
+   If you prefer to start from scratch, use the top-menu `Mesh2Motion` button instead and navigate to Create from the in-dialog nav.
+3. Rotate the model to face front (`X` / `Y` / `Z` buttons), raise it onto the floor if needed, and pick a skeleton template that matches its anatomy.
+4. Step into **Edit Skeleton**: drag each bone into place.
+Use the Preview toggle to flip between textured and weight-painted previews, and mirror left/right joints with the checkbox.
+5. **Bind pose** to commit the skeleton, then pick animations from the list.
+A-pose correction and per-animation selection are in the right panel.
+6. Click **Save Model**.
+The rigged + animated GLB is uploaded into ComfyUI's `input/mesh2motion/` folder, and the originating node's widget picks up the new path automatically.

+### Implementation note

-Window mode runs on deliberately separate pages from the node mode (`index-comfyui-window.html` / `create-comfyui-window.html`) so the two paths never share DOM hooks or bridge state.
+Window mode runs on deliberately separate pages from the node-embedded editor (`index-comfyui-window.html` / `create-comfyui-window.html`), so the two paths never share DOM hooks or bridge state.
 The dialog talks to the iframe through a small `comfyui:*` postMessage protocol (`loadModel` / `requestExport` / `requestImageExport` / `setTheme`).

 ---